sakkyoi/deploy-satro/README.md

 > **Note**: `pluginCollapsibleSections` plugin is installed by default.

+## Next steps

+Congratulations!
+You have successfully completed the setup of your site.
+You can now start authoring your site, and don't forget to remove the those example files in the `announcement`, `footer`, `public`, and `article` directories.

 ## Something notable

 Details about Astro, please refer to the [Astro documentation](https://docs.astro.build/).